-In May 2017, the Company entered into a five-year senior unsecured revolving credit facility which provides borrowing of up to \$2.25 billion.
-This facility will expire in December 2022.
-Under the revolving facility, the Company is able to issue up to \$100 million in letters of credit and it also includes a provision that enables the Company, subject to additional commitments made by the lenders, to access up to an additional \$500 million in financing through the facility for a maximum aggregate commitment of \$2.75 billion.
-Borrowings outstanding under the revolving credit facility at September 30, 2019 were \$485 million.
-There were no borrowings outstanding under the revolving credit facility at September 30, 2018.
+The Company has a five-year senior unsecured revolving credit facility in place which will expire in December 2022.
+The facility agreement includes a provision that enabled BD, subject to additional commitments made by the lenders, to access up to an additional \$500 million in financing through the facility for a maximum aggregate commitment of \$2.75 billion.
+In April 2020, the Company entered into a supplement to the facility agreement which increased the revolving commitments available under the facility by \$381 million.
+As such, borrowings provided for under the agreement increased from \$2.25 billion to \$2.63 billion.
+The Company is also able to issue up to \$100 million in letters of credit under this revolving credit facility.
+Proceeds from this facility are used to fund general corporate needs.
+There were no borrowings outstanding under the revolving credit facility at September 30, 2020 and borrowings outstanding at September 30, 2019 were \$485 million.
 In addition, the Company has informal lines of credit outside of the United States.